There are a lot of social networks out there today, but the “big 4” are definitely the ones you hear about the most.

 News Feed – Your news feed is the first thing you see when you log in to Facebook.
 The feed shows new posts from pages and profiles you’ve liked.

 Timeline – The stream of updates on your own personal profile or page.

 Profile Picture – The image that represents you or your business.
 This is the smaller photo that shows up alongside all of your posts.

-Cover Photo – The 851×315 pixel image found at the top of your page or profile.
+Cover Photo – The 820 x 312-pixel image found at the top of your page or profile.

 Share – The share feature lets you share the content you enjoy with personal Facebook friends.

-Tab – These are found underneath your cover photo and include the number of friends/fans, photos, and third-party apps you have.
+Tabs – These are found underneath your profile photo and are links to information on your business, location, photos, videos, and third-party apps you have.